Sailboat Tillers versus Wheel Steering

 "Just who told the marketing men that we all want to steer our boats with wheels?"

-For most designs under 45 feet (14m) or so a sailboat tiller often makes more sense, and is much more fun to use.
+But for most moderate-displacement, aft-cockpit designs under 45 feet (14m) or so a sailboat tiller often makes more sense, and is much more fun to use.

 Comparison of Sailboat Tillers and Wheels

 So having confessed my preference for tiller steering, perhaps I should explain myself...

 - through its direct attachment to the rudder, rewards the helmsman with ultimate feel and feedback;

 - by virtue of its mechanical simplicity ensures reliability and robustness;